 If you’re like 50 percent of Americans with a home loan, your mortgage likely isn’t owned by a bank or a lender anymore.
 In fact they’re probably owned by two companies that are backed by the federal government.
 These government-sponsored enterprises (GSEs) are more commonly known as Fannie Mae and Freddie Mac.

-Fannie Mae is the colloquial name for the Washington D.C.-based Federal National Mortgage Association.
-Freddie Mac is the similar industry slang for the Federal Home Loan Mortgage Corp. that’s based in Reston, Virginia.
+Fannie Mae is the colloquial name for the Washington D.C.-based Federal National Mortgage Association (FNMA).
+Freddie Mac is the similar industry slang for the Federal Home Loan Mortgage Corp.
+(FHLMC) that’s based in Reston, Virginia.

 You’ve probably heard of Fannie and Freddie, but they aren’t the only mortgage-buying GSEs backed by the Feds.
 Ginnie Mae, the Government National Mortgage Association, backs loans from the Federal Housing Administration’s lenders, as well as the Veterans Administration, or VA.